chrismatteson/razordemo/README.md

 # razordemo

+Credit: The types and providers under lib here are taken and slightly modified from Lavaburn/razor.
+I intend to wrap some case statements around the changes from <3.8 to >3.8 in terms of ports and security, and commit those upstream when I have time.

 This module builds a fully functioning Razor demo.
 It requires two additional things to work seemlessly, both of which will be a part of a future seteam stack.